-Unlike summer tyres, winter tyres are designed to perform best when the temperature drops below 7oC.
-Winter tyres contain more natural rubber than regular tyres.
-Their compounds have been created to remain pliable and soft, giving a higher level of grip in the colder weather conditions while still giving good tyre life.
-A harder tyre could lead to loss of traction in these colder temperatures.
+What are winter tyres?
+Unlike summer tyres, winter tyres are designed to perform best when the temperature drops below 7°C. This is because winter tyres contain more natural rubber than regular tyres.
+Their compounds have been created to remain pliable and soft, giving a higher level of grip in colder weather conditions while producing good tyre life.
+A harder tyre could lead to loss of traction in cooler temperatures.

-The blocks in winter tyres are designed in different sizes to help the tyre self-clear its own treads ensuring the best grip when it bites into the snow.
-This pattern ensures the snow leaves the tyre preventing any build up along the tread grooves, which is crucial in winter.
+The blocks in winter tyres are created in multiple sizes to help the tyre self-clear its own treads, ensuring the best grip when it bites into the snow.
+This pattern ensures the snow leaves the tyre, preventing any build up along the tread grooves, which is crucial in the winter.

-Winter tyres also feature peripheral grooves, which help remove water and slush from under the vehicle increasing stability.
+Winter tyres also feature peripheral grooves, which help remove water and slush from under the vehicle, thereby increasing stability.
 As far as tread patterns go, these tyres typically use directional or asymmetric tyres.
-Directional treads help push snow out while also providing continued contact with the ground, which results in better road safety.
+Directional treads help push the snow out while simultaneously providing continued contact with the ground, which results in improved road safety.

-Asymmetric tyres, alternatively, have different characteristics on the inner and outer sides of the tread.
-The inside segments ensure effective water runoff while the outer edge offers better traction and grip while cornering.
+Asymmetric tyres have different characteristics on the inner and outer sides of the tread.
+The inside segments ensure effective water runoff, while the outer edge offers better traction and grip while cornering.